Camping in Olympic National Park is one of the best ways to explore the breathtaking Olympic Peninsula.

 Learn more about Dosewallips Campground.

 The campground is open from April to October.
-It contains 88 non-reservable spots and is RV friendly (up to 21 feet).
+It has 88 non-reservable campsites and is RV friendly (up to 21 feet).
 Flush toilets, running water, and an RV dump station are available.

 Learn more about Fairholme Campground.